steeelydan/sync-party/README.md

 SyncParty is written in TypeScript, using ES Modules.

-The server uses my 'framework' TSFS (https://github.com/steeelydan/tsfs).
-TSFS uses Express, Sequelize, sqlite, express-session.
+The server is built with Express, Sequelize, sqlite, express-session.
 Cookie-based authentication: Passport.js.

 The client is a React application in TypeScript.